shr-frank/project56/README.md

 ## Views

-There are six views in the web app:
+There are five views in the web app:

 * Map
   * Located at: */map*